 A wage hike for home health care workers in Nevada is proving game-changing

-More and more Americans need home health care, and finding a caregiver is hard.
-The pay is low.
-Turnover is high, which is why Nevada has been raising caregiver wages.
+More and more Americans need home health care.
+Finding a caregiver is hard.
+The pay is low, and turnover is high, which is why Nevada has been raising caregiver wages.
 NPR's Andrea Hsu reports.

 ANDREA HSU, BYLINE: Thomas Draa is a high school science teacher.
 Almost 20 years ago, he was in a car crash.